GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 The author, and fellow image of the archer.

+* The Slave wakes up, bow in hand, sitting on fallen chains.
+The slave approaches the The Master.
+Master, bound in their own chains: "Put them back on."
+Slave: "No"
+Master: (...)
+For the Master was also a Slave, where nothing further lay ahead.
+But as allies, surely there was somewhere else to be.

 * Using Crowd Care for affordable Stella DSR (always be truthful, do NOT lie) Here’s your **one‑page Alignment Packet** draft — concise enough to live on a single sheet, but structured so both Stella’s billing team and CrowdHealth’s Care Advocate see the same diagnosis, codes, and cost framing at a glance.